 Certain positions, including sitting with crossed legs, can exacerbate hip pain as it places stress on the joint.
 It is time to meet with a doctor when any of the associated symptoms become difficult to manage.
 A medical professional will be able to lay the groundwork for an effective treatment plan.

 Sitting With Crossed Legs

-It is not recommended to stay in a cross-legged position for a long time; it is generally better for the spine and pelvis as a whole to not be in any one position for an extended period of time.
+It is not recommended to stay in a cross-legged position for a long time; it is generally better for the pelvis and spine to not be in any particular position for a long time.
 Sitting with crossed legs can rotate the pelvis and result in misalignment of the spine over time.

 Treating Hip Pain

 General treatment for hip pain consists of many of the components used to treat shoulder pain, as they are similar in structure and function.
 Some common treatments for mild to moderate hip pain are:

 - Pain Management: over-the-counter NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) such as Naproxen or Ibuprofen can help with pain by reducing inflammation.
 If pain is severe, doctors may consider prescription pain medication.
 Prescription drugs can be a good option for some but can be risky for others – be sure to discuss risks and side effects with a medical professional.

 - Apply Ice or Heat: doctors may recommend the application of ice and/or heat to the injured area.
 This can reduce swelling and provide comfort.

 - Physical Therapy: trained physiotherapists can help a patient’s healing process by encouraging muscle growth, regaining range of motion, and teaching patients how to care for their hip at home and during certain activities that may be difficult.